lsst-ts/ts_m2fpga/doc/readDaq.md

 ## DAQ FIFO

-The `daqFiFO` is a data structure with an U16 data type defined, 9 elements to store, and configured as a `target-to-host DMA` FIFO, that means the elements will be written in the FPGA target and read by the host.
+The `daqFiFO` is a data structure with an U16 data type defined, 9 elements to store, and configured as a `target-to-host DMA` FIFO, that means the elements will be written in the FPGA target and read by the real-time processor (host).
-This data structure will store the data read by NI modules and it can be read by the Real-Time processor.

 It is declared as a typedef enum like this: